sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 ## Edge Microvisor Toolkit

-Edge Microvisor Toolkit is produced and maintained in several versions, in both immutable and mutable images.
+Edge Microvisor Toolkit is produced and maintained in several editions, in both immutable and mutable images.
 It enables users to quickly deploy and run their workloads on Intel® platforms, offering quick solutions to multiple scenarios.
 Currently, it is deployed as:

 - ISO installer with a mutable image using GRUB as the second-stage bootloader.
-- ISO installer - mutable image, GRUB as the second-stage bootloader.
+- ISO installer with an immutable image, systemd-boot as the second-stage bootloader with Kubernetes.
 - RAW and VHD/X - immutable image, systemd-boot as the second-stage bootloader.
 - RAW and VHD/X - immutable image, systemd-boot as the second-stage bootloader, with real-time support.